Whatsapp Icon

 Nutritional Care

 A balanced diet is essential for keeping one's immune system as strong as possible.
 Neutropenic patients should incorporate immune-boosting foods into their diet, such as fruits, vegetables, and whole grains.
-However, its critical to ensure that all produce is washed thoroughly under running water.
+However, it is critical to ensure that all produce is washed thoroughly under running water.
 Foods should be cooked well; avoid raw or undercooked meals.
 Food handling should also be done with care, using clean utensils and surfaces to prevent contamination.

 When to Seek Medical Help